-- the establishment of a reserve of additional capital allowing the company, if necessary, to not draw upon the minimum capital to cover the needs inherent in its activity (a change in the level of capital linked to an increase in general costs, operating expenses etc.) It remains the responsibility of the asset management company to define this minimum amount in relation to its estimated needs; - the immediate availability upon first request, initiated by the management company, of an amount equivalent to the sums placed within cash pooling; - a precise identification of investment methods expressly indicating exclusions (financial futures instruments etc.); and
+- the establishment of a reserve of additional capital allowing the company, if necessary, to not draw upon the minimum capital to cover the needs inherent in its activity (a change in the level of capital linked to an increase in general costs, operating expenses etc.) It remains the responsibility of the asset management company to define this minimum amount in relation to its estimated needs; - the immediate availability upon first request, initiated by the management company, of an amount equivalent to the sums placed within cash pooling; - a precise identification of investment methods expressly indicating exclusions (financial futures instruments etc.); and - The integration into the monitoring programme of an investment methods review for capital made available within the framework of cash pooling.

-30 For asset management companies subject to the title 1bis of book III of the AMF General Regulation for their AIF management activity.
-31 Cash pooling allows companies within a group to pool their cash in a single bank account, generally that of a holding
+33 For asset management companies subject to the title 1bis of book III of the AMF General Regulation for their AIF management activity.
+34 Cash pooling allows companies within a group to pool their cash in a single bank account, generally that of a holding